Macroscopic forcing method: a tool for turbulence modeling and analysis of closures: MFM for Inhomogeneous Flows

 The integral in Equation~(\ref{eq:fluxkernel}) can be rewritten by expanding $\partial\overline{c}/\partial x_i$ in terms of its spatial Taylor series around ${\bf y}={\bf x}$.
 Substitution and utilization of the defined moments leads to representations of $\overline{u_j^\prime c^\prime}$ in terms of a series involving spatial derivatives of $\overline{c}$ with the computed moments as pre-factors to each term.
 For example, for the test case considered in Section~\ref{sec:LA}, the unclosed flux, and thus the macroscopic closure operator, can be modeled as

 The leading term in this expansion, $D^0$, is the local approximation to the eddy-diffusivity operator; it approximates the kernel with a Dirac delta function with matching integral.
-Higher order terms in~(\ref{eq:expansion}) are approximations of the non-local effects based on local Taylor series of $\overline{c}$ (!).
-These terms involve the higher moments of $\mathcal{D}$ which can become significant when the macroscopic scale becomes comparable to the kernel's characteristic width, i.e., eddy size.
+Higher order terms in~(\ref{eq:expansion}) will be present only for a non-local eddy diffusivity where the spatial moments of the kernel are finite.
+These terms can become significant when the macroscopic scale becomes small enough to be comparable to the kernel's characteristic width, i.e., the mixing length.

 One might expect that a truncated expansion based on a few moments beyond $D^0$ could result in considerable model improvement.
 Such expansion would still lead to a well-posed differential equation, since coefficients (to higher derivatives) vanish near the boundary as the kernel itself vanishes, and thus a model based on this expansion does not impose requirement of additional boundary conditions.
 However, the expansion presented in Equation~(\ref{eq:expansion}) is not useful in practice since addition of higher moments does not lead to convergence of the solution.
 For example, considering the test case discussed in Section~\ref{sec:LA}, we use DNS of the following microscopic system to assess performance of macroscopic models,